-If a student maintains satisfactory academic progress, undergraduate institutional aid (including academic scholarships, need-based institutional grants, and other institutional awards) is eligible for eight fall/spring semesters for Freshmen or six fall/spring semesters for Transfers.
-An undergraduate student who has received all semesters of North Central institutional aid may contact the Office of Financial Aid to request additional institutional aid consideration, as long as the student is continuing to pursue a first Bachelor's degree during the additional semester or year of study.
-Graduate students must also maintain satisfactory academic progress to renewal awards or discounts.
+If a student maintains satisfactory academic progress, undergraduate institutional aid (including academic scholarships, need-based institutional grants, and other institutional awards) is eligible for eight fall/spring semesters for freshmen or six fall/spring semesters for Transfers.
+An undergraduate student who has utilized all eligible semesters of North Central institutional aid may contact the Office of Financial Aid to request additional institutional aid consideration, as long as the student is continuing to pursue a first Bachelor's degree during the additional semester or year of study.
+Graduate students must also maintain satisfactory academic progress to renew awards or discounts.